stouch/docs/guides/database.md

 # Database

 > The Database is the container for your entire Directus project.
-It is kind of like a very powerful spreadsheet.
+It's kind of like a very powerful spreadsheet.

 ## Database Mirroring

+Instead of creating a proprietary one-size-fits-all data architecture to store your content, Directus "mirrors" whatever is in your actual SQL database.
+Think of it like a database client (eg: phpMyAdmin, Sequel Pro, etc) only safe and intutiive enough for non-technical users.
+This makes it an ideal solution for projects that would like:

+* A pure/custom database model that fits their needs
+* Significant performance optimizations and indexing
+* Data transparency, portability, and security
+* The full power of SQL queries via direct database access
+* To use their existing database schema and content

 ### What is a relational database?